Chen Baihuai

 Chen Baihuai (陈柏槐 (陳柏槐, Chén Baǐhuaí); born August 1950) is a former Chinese politician from Hubei province.
 At the height of his career, he served as the deputy chairman of the province's political advisory body.
-He was later detained and underwent trial for corruption charges in 2014.
+He was later detained and tried for corruption charges in 2014 and convicted.

 Career

 Chen was born in Wuhan, Hubei in August 1950.

 Chen joined the workforce in January 1971, working first as an agricultural technician in Xinzhou County.
 He joined the Chinese Communist Party in June 1973.
 He worked in the agriculture sector for most of his life.

 Chen entered Central China Normal University in September 1982, majoring in economic administration, graduating in July 1985.
 After graduation, Chen worked in Wuhan as an officer.

 In June 1997, he was promoted to become the deputy secretary general of Hubei People's Government, a position he held until February 2003.
 He was then named head of the provincial department of agriculture.

 In January 2009, Chen was promoted to become the vice-chairman of the Hubei Provincial People's Political Consultative Conference, he remained in that position until January 2013.